masteredward/xavier/README.md

 The main reason I created this project was because I wanted a dev/test lab that I could build and deploy in less than **5 minutes** from scratch, always with updated packages, completely separate from my main OS and that could be virtualized on any hypervisor.

 For this purpose, I'm using the Container Linux [Flatcar](https://flatcar-linux.org/).
 The **Flatcar** project is a fork of the original [CoreOS](https://www.wikipedia.org/wiki/Container_Linux) project, before being transformed into the [Fedora CoreOS](https://getfedora.org/coreos).
-Since **Flatcar** can be deployed in a couple minutes, if fits perfectly into my 5 minute goal.
+Since **Flatcar** can be deployed in a couple minutes, it fits perfectly into my 5 minute goal.

 If you want to use **Flatcar** as well, refer to the folder `flatcar/`.
 I bundled an example *Container Linux Config file* that can be customized and transpiled into a *Ignition file* using the [Config Transpiler](https://flatcar-linux.org/docs/latest/provisioning/config-transpiler/getting-started/).
 Also some tips to install it faster.